-FAs are often used to represent codes since codes are sets of strings.
-A code can be classified by properties such as prefix-freeness, suffix-freeness, infix-freeness and outfixfreeness [12].
+A code is a set of strings and, thus, is a language.
+A code can be classified by properties such as prefix-freeness, suffix-freeness, infix-freeness and outfix-freeness [2, 16].
 The conditions that classify code types define proper subfamilies of given language families.
 For regular languages, for example, outfix-freeness defines the family of outfix-free regular languages, which is a proper subfamily of regular languages.
-Then, we can classify FAs based on these conditions according to the languages that FAs define.
+Since a regular language is defined by an FA, we can classify FAs based on these conditions according to the languages that FAs define.
 We observe that an FA must have some structural properties to satisfy a certain condition.
-For example, a deterministic finite-state automaton (DFA) should not have any out-transitions from a final state if the DFA defines a prefix-free language [9].
-Given a nondeterministic finite-state automaton (NFA) A, if L(A) is outfix-free, then there are no cycles in A since an outfix-free regular language is always finite [12].
-In other words, all accepting paths of an outfix-free regular language in an FA must be simple.
-Furthermore, since an outfixfree regular language L is finite, there is an acyclic deterministic finite-state automaton for L. Han and Wood [10] designed an algorithm for determining the outfix-freeness of a given acyclic deterministic finite-state automaton based on the structural properties of outfix-free languages.
+For example, a deterministic finite-state automaton (DFA) A should have no out-transitions from all final states if A defines a prefix-free language, where A has no sink states [12].
+Given a nondeterministic finite-state automaton (NFA) A, if L(A) is outfix-free, then there are no cycles in A since an outfix-free regular language is always finite [16].
+In other words, all accepting paths of an outfix-free regular language in A must be simple.
+Furthermore, since an outfix-free regular language L is finite, there is an acyclic deterministic finite-state automaton for L. Han and Wood [13] designed an algorithm for determining the outfix-freeness of a given acyclic deterministic finite-state automaton based on the structural properties of outfix-free languages.